|Guide||♦||11 Triplogs||1 Topic|

 Head up the coconut layer ( as jj calls it ) on the NW side of Brahma.
 It wasn't well marked but seemed pretty obvious.
 Follow a slant up towards the north tip of Brahama.
 Get over or around to the east side.
 Follow SSE to the summit.

-The close proximity of Phantom Ranch makes the water situation pretty easy.
+The proximity of Phantom Ranch makes the water situation pretty easy.
 Water reportedly collects in the rock face of Sumner Wash below the Clear Creek Trail.
-In June of 2014 I carried the majority of my water frozen from the SK TH on a day hike.
+In June of 2014, I carried most of my water frozen from the SK TH on a day hike.

 No camping between the North Kaibab/Clear Creek Trail junction and Sumner Wash, a distance of two miles.
 Two large trailside cairns mark the first legal camping on the west end of the Clear Creek Use Area.